Turn Your Freelance Hustle Into a Sustainable Business. Click here to join my next FREE workshop.

 You can go on a site like Upwork and search for the exact type of work you want to do.
 Platforms like this will give you great insight into how others position their services and price them.

-When you stop fearing your competition, you open up a whole new network of peers that understand what you do like no one else in your life.
+When you stop fearing your competition, you open up a whole new network of peers who understand what you do like no one else in your life.
 Our success does not have to come at the expense of someone else’s.

 Scarcity is a myth.
 Community is wealth.